aaholmes/neurosymbolic-mcts/README.md

-# Caissawary Chess Engine (formerly Kingfisher)
+# Caissawary
-## A Tactics-Enhanced Hybrid MCTS Engine with State-Dependent Search Logic
+## Sample-Efficient MCTS via Provably Correct Subgame Solving

-Caissawary is a chess engine that combines the strategic guidance of a modern Monte Carlo Tree Search (MCTS) with the ruthless tactical precision of classical search.
-Its unique, state-dependent search algorithm prioritizes forcing moves and minimizes expensive neural network computations to create a brutally efficient and tactically sharp engine.
+Caissawary is a research chess engine that decomposes positions into **tractable tactical subgames** solved exactly by classical search and **uncertain strategic residuals** evaluated by a neural network.
+When a subproblem is tractable, the engine proves the answer rather than learning it -- injecting ground-truth values directly into the MCTS tree.
+This reduces the sample complexity of self-play reinforcement learning by reserving neural network queries for positions where exact analysis is infeasible.
+The engine includes a full AlphaZero-style training pipeline and is applied to **King of the Hill** (KOTH) chess, a variant where either checkmate or moving your king to a central square wins the game.

 ![Caissawary Logo](Caissawary.png)

 [![Rust](https://img.shields.io/badge/rust-1.70+-orange)](https://rustup.rs/)
 [![License](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

-## The Name: Caissawary
+### The Name
-Like the engine itself, the name Caissawary is also a hybrid:
+Like the engine itself, the name Caissawary is a hybrid:

 - **Caissa**: The mythical goddess of chess, representing the engine's strategic intelligence and artistry.
 - **Cassowary**: A large, formidable, and famously aggressive bird, representing the engine's raw tactical power and speed.

-## Research: Safe & Sample-Efficient RL
+## Research: Sample-Efficient RL via Subgame Decomposition

-Caissawary is designed as a research platform exploring **how structured inductive biases improve reinforcement learning**.
-Our key insight: many RL domains contain tractable subproblems where exact analysis outperforms learned approximations.
+Caissawary explores **how provably correct subroutines reduce the sample complexity of reinforcement learning**.
+The key insight: many RL domains contain tractable subproblems where exact analysis outperforms learned approximations.

 ### The Three-Tier Hypothesis